Article - Public Safety

 (1) consists of common control units, telephone sets, control hardware and software, and adjunct systems, including network and premises–based systems; and

 (2) is designed to aggregate more than one incoming voice communication channel for use by more than one telephone.

 (b) (1) Except as provided in paragraph (2) of this subsection, a person that installs or operates a multiple–line telephone system shall ensure that the system is connected to the public switched telephone network in such a way that when an individual using the system dials 9–1–1, the call connects to the public safety answering point without requiring the user to dial any other number or set of numbers.

 (2) A unit of the Executive Branch of State government shall comply with paragraph (1) of this subsection on the date that the multiple–line telephone system of the unit is next upgraded.

-(c) Notwithstanding any other provision of this subtitle, a county or municipality shall be responsible for enforcing subsection (b) of this section.
+(c) (1) Notwithstanding any other provision of this subtitle and except as provided in paragraph (2) of this subsection, a county’s or municipality’s designee shall be responsible for enforcing subsection (b) of this section.

 (d) (1) Each county or municipality may set a fine or series of fines to be issued to a person that violates subsection (b) of this section.